Anushka Shetty, R Madhavan's 'Nishabdham' to premiere on Amazon Prime Video | Entertainment

 Shetty said she was excited to play the character of Sakshi as it pushed her out of her comfort zone.
 "I’m glad this character came my way.
 It was really nice to work with Madhavan again, always been an admirer of his work and each and every one of our technicians and crew, who are a part of 'Nishabdham'," she added.

 Madhavan said he enjoys watching and being a part of thriller films. "'Nishabdham' is one of the most intriguing movies that I have been associated with.
 The launch of the film on Prime Video, will allow fans from around the world to experience its bold storyline!
 I am looking forward to the global premiere," he said.
-The film, which was shot parallelly in both Telugu and Tamil, has been produced by TG Vishwa Prasad of People Media Factory in association with Kona Film Corporation..
+The film has been produced by TG Vishwa Prasad of People Media Factory in association with Kona Film Corporation..